 NOTE 2: This means that the default boundary is the tuple (scheme, host, port) of the application URL before any redirect, where the port component is the default port if not otherwise specified.

-For applications loaded via object carousel, the application boundary shall include the carousel from which the first page of the application was loaded.
+For applications loaded via object carousel, the default application boundary shall include the carousel from which the first page of the application was loaded.

 A simple_application_boundary_descriptor may be present in the AIT or an applicationBoundary element may be present in the XML AIT.
 As described in clauses 7.2.3.1 and 7.2.3.2 of the present document, these may include:

-one ore more HTTP or HTTPS URLs prefixes.
+one or more HTTP or HTTPS URLs prefixes.
 The application boundary shall be extended to include also the origins of such prefix if this will not result in having origins from more than one host in the boundary.
 Otherwise the additional origin shall be ignored.

 NOTE 3: this means that the boundary cannot be extended to cover more than one FQDN.